 There are two types of helmets.
 The first is the open-faced helmets that include three-quarter open-faced helmets, skull caps, and half-faced helmets.
 Owing to their design, these types of helmets allow so much wind to sneak inside, causing so much noise.
 By all means, such helmets should be avoided as a health precaution.

-The other type of helmets is the full-face helmets.
+The other type of helmet is the full-face helmet.
 As the name suggests, they cover the whole face and are quieter.
-With such helmets, adjustments using fleece, scarfs, and balaclava to reduce the noise further.
+With such helmets, adjustments using fleece, scarfs, and balaclava reduce the noise further.